ShuvranilMondal/GUI-Photo-Editing-Application-/README.md

 ![{D1DE07C2-03C4-4FE5-9502-CAE273504B47} png](https://user-images.githubusercontent.com/70909882/101912374-a95f2080-3be7-11eb-9731-5a8802f69801.jpg)

 # Installation -
- - install PIL package in your python terminal , pip install Pillow
+ - install PIL package. type in your python terminal , pip install Pillow
  - open the python file and run it (make sure you have installed python3,2)

 # Note-